pkoscielny/smart_data/README.md

         res_json = res.get_json()
         assert include(got=res_json['data'], expected=payload) == []
 ```
-This is simple example with really small amount of data to test.
-For more complex structure the benefit is higher.
+This is a simple example with a really small amount of data to test.
+For more complex structures the benefit is higher.

-Next benefit is readable output from broken assert during tests.
+The next benefit is readable output from broken assert during tests.
 For example:
 ```
     def test_foo():
         expected = {